NLeSC-GO-common-infrastructure/dcachefs/README.rst

 dCacheFS
 ################################################################################

-Python filesystem interface for dCache
+Python filesystem interface for dCache.

 The project setup is documented in `a separate document <project_setup.rst>`_.
 Feel free to remove this document (and/or the link to this document) if you don't need it.